zulip/zulip/docs/prod-install.md

 - `ALLOWED_HOSTS`: Replace `*` with the fully qualified DNS name for your Zulip server here.

-## Step 5: Run database initialization
+## Step 4: Initialize Zulip database

 At this point, you are done doing things as root.
 To initialize the Zulip database for your production install, run: